paul-breen/cassava/README.md

 * ycol: Integer column index `list` from the input file for the plot y-axis
 * x_as_datetime: Consider the x-axis data as datetime strings
 * datetime_format: `datetime.datetime.strptime()` format specification
+* missing_value: Value in the data that indicates a missing datum (e.g. -999)
 * delimiter: Column delimiter character
 * skip_initial_space: Skip any spaces following the delimiter character
 * forgive: Forgive mode.
 Replace invalid numeric values with placeholder (NaN)